dinoperovic/django-salesman/docs/releases/unreleased.rst

 - Allow ``OrderViewSet`` to be called without a ``lookup_field`` to fix schema generation.
 - Ensure that ``ProductField`` has ``request`` available through context.
+- Optimize basket by prefetching the related products in ``get_items``.
+- Optimize order views by pre-fetching related data.